partypoison2fab4u/read-this-pls-/README.md

 OTHER INFO

 - I use Gee/Gerard, but you can call me Party Poison aswell !!
-- I'm bi, and questioning trans.
+- I'm bi and trans ftm >:3
-- I am NOT trans as far as I know of, but I do prefer he/him.
 - Party Poison fictionlink ^^
 - I LOVE MY CHEMICAL ROMANCE !!
 - I <3 sick puppies. (a band)